Deantoni Parks: Omar Rodriguez-Lopez Group / The Mars Volta / Bosnian Rainbows

 Parks briefly joined The Mars Volta in September 2006, following the departure of Blake Fleming.
 Touring with the band for two months, Parks was subsequently replaced by Thomas Pridgen.
-Regarding his exit from the band, Parks stated, "I was already working heavily with John Cale at the time, and also KUDU.
+Regarding his exit from the band, Parks stated, "I was already working heavily with John Cale at the time, and also Kudu.
 And, to be honest, at the time, I was just more loyal to them, obviously.
 And, you know, [The Mars Volta] were looking for drummers too.
 I was just there to fill-in, or whatever.
 I mean I clicked really, really well with Omar and I always remember that so I never blocked out the idea of working with them again.
 It was just that time, it was a weird time for me to join then so that's why it didn't happen."

 Deantoni joined the Omar Rodriguez-Lopez Group on their autumn 2010 tour across Japan, the US and Russia.
 He has also recorded on many of Omar's albums since 2008's release Old Money, for which his contribution had been recorded when Deantoni first joined The Mars Volta in 2006.
 He rejoined The Mars Volta in late 2010 and stayed until their dissolution after 2012's Noctourniquet tour.
-During this time frame he was also working on music with Mars Volta members Cedric Bixler-Zavala and Juan Alderete on their respective projects, although all are yet to see release besides Deantoni making appearances on Big Sir records.
+During this time frame he was also working on music with Mars Volta members Cedric Bixler-Zavala and Juan Alderete on their respective projects, although all are yet to see official releases besides Deantoni making appearances on Big Sir records.

-Together with Rodriguez-Lopez, singer Teri Gender Bender of Le Butcherettes and his KUDU/Dark Angels bandmate Kasper, Parks formed a new band called Bosnian Rainbows in 2012.
+Together with Rodriguez-Lopez, singer Teri Gender Bender of Le Butcherettes and his Kudu/Dark Angels bandmate Kasper, Parks formed a new band called Bosnian Rainbows in 2012.
 Their first full-length, self-titled album was released on June 25, 2013.

+On May 17, 2019, Parks and Rodriguez-Lopez played as a duo at the inaugural Technoself Immersive fair, which was created by Parks himself.